kiba/Writings/for_science/chp8_bootstrapping.md

 While this wouldn't be a problem for a server, it was nonetheless problematic for the Cylon trader, which also depend on the data being available local for analysis and adjustment to its trading bot's algorithm.

-Being a machine, the machine worked tirelessly almost around the clock, only taking a two hours to enter "sleep mode" as required of its neural architecture, and another two hours to amuse itself in other activities, such as interactions with the human pairs.
+Being a machine, the machine worked tirelessly almost around the clock, only taking two hours to be in "sleep mode" as required of its neural architecture, and another two hours to amuse itself in other activities, such as interactions with the human pair bond.

 Otherwise, it steadfastly mounted the trading helm around the clock, only closing trading operation when it was not awake or paying attention.
 This allowed the Cylon to accumulate profit the vast majority of time.